Constructor

 authentication object configured for this client library.

-A reference to the Channel
+A reference to the Push

 collection instance for this library indexed by the channel name.
-See channels and messages for more information.
+You can use the Get

 A reference to the Connection